NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Controlled Experiments

-All LM components for data collection in \ours as well as instruction-first methods are based on \gpttm (specifically \texttt{gpt-4o-mini-2024-07-18}).
-We use \llamas as the inference policy $\policy$.
+For these small scale experiments, we use \texttt{gpt-4o-mini-2024-07-18} as the base LLM for both \ours and instruction-first methods.
 For Instruction-first data collection, we sample 50 instructions per website for WebArena, and 80 instructions per interface in MiniWoB++, and prompt the instruction generator with the landing page as well as a persona (to improve diversity).
 For \ours, we use our exploration policy to generate 50 episodes per website for WebArena, and 80 episodes per interface for MiniWoB++.
 We set $T_\text{max}$ to 40 for WebArena, and 20 for MiniWoB++.
 For both MiniWoB++ and WebArena, we apply the pruning function every 4 time-steps.
 We use 16 persona types per website for WebArena, and 10 persona types per web-interface for MiniWoB++.

-We use the BrowserGym framework \citep{drouin2024workarena} for experiments with MiniWoB++ and prune out the full DOM to only keep visible elements.
-During inference, we set the max episode length for $\policy$ as 30 for WebArena (following \citet{zhou2023webarena}), and 20 for MiniWoB++.
-WebArena requires agents to output a special \texttt{stop} action for outputting answers.
-We post-process \ours demonstrations to add a \texttt{stop} action at the end of the trajectory using a prompted LM (See Appendix~\ref{sec:webarena_prompts} for details). \paragraph{Fine-tuning details.} We fine-tune all models for 5 epochs, truncating the max sequence length to 4096, with a learning rate of 2e-5, using 4 A100 GPUs.
-We provide complete details of our training setup in Appendix~\ref{sec:training_details}.
-We use open-instruct \citep{wang2023far} for fine-tuning all language models, and set up local inference servers using vllm \citep{kwon2023efficient}.